 My high school student has been working through Poetry and Short Stories: American Literature Set from Memoria Press for review as part of the Homeschool Review Crew.
 As always, all opinions are our own.
+Affiliate links are present in this post which may net us a commission if you purchase through them.

 My boys love to read.
 What they balk over at times is digging deeper into a selection.
 While I am all for reading entire books and discussing the main takeaways, it is nice to have shorter selections that allow for critical review.